Jypear/tocketry/docs/handbooks/structure.rst

 The scheduling has three layers:

-- ``rocketry.Rocketry``: This is meant as the high level interface.
+- ``tocketry.Tocketry``: This is meant as the high level interface.
-- ``rocketry.Session``: This is meant for runtime communication and it contains the scheduling session's information.
+- ``tocketry.Session``: This is meant for runtime communication and it contains the scheduling session's information.
-- ``rocketry.core.Scheduler``: This is the low level functional scheduler.
+- ``tocketry.core.Scheduler``: This is the low level functional scheduler.
   This class is contains the main loop that handles the scheduler itself and it is not meant to be interacted by the user of the framewrok.